hunterloftis/storj/readme.md

 To provide additional security, the relay server could either implement, or be placed behind, a rate-limiting service to prevent brute-force attacks over the network.

+Although it wasn't in the spec, a future improvement to consider is timeouts for the Send and Receive routes.
+As-is, a bad (or mistaken) actor could hold open resources by making many concurrent connections.